drex-crypto/drex-crypto/README.md

 - 💞️ I’m looking to collaborate on cryptoexchanges
 - 📫 How to reach me bijalwanayush28@gmail.com
 - 😄 Pronouns: him/him
-- ⚡ Fun fact: i have already learned manythings about cryptocurrency but not much because "the more youbtake the less you have"
+- ⚡ Fun fact: i have already learned many things about cryptocurrency but not much because "the more you take the less you have"

 <!---
 drex-crypto/drex-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.